Which of the following compounds is chiral? | Study Prep in Pearson+

 Multiple Choice

-Which of the following statements about chiral centers in cholesterol is correct?
+Which of the following statements best describes enantiomers in the context of chirality?

 views